ld4l-labs/bibliotek-o/doc/admin/crm.md

 A complete set of standards for editing the bibliotek-o OWL file is forthcoming.
 In the meantime, the following short list provides some guidelines.

 * New term:
   * All annotation properties should have an `xml:lang` value.
-The value used for English is `"en"` (i.e., the variant of English is not specified).
+The value used for English is "en" (i.e., the variant of English is not specified).
   * All local names are camel-cased.
 Local names of classes beging with an upppercase letter.
 Local names of properties and named individuals begin with a lowercase letter.
+  * Camel-casing is applied to acronyms in local names, though not in the corresponding `rdfs:label` values.
+E.g., term `TaggedPdf` has `rdfs:label` "Tagged PDF".
-  * With few exceptions, the rdfs:label value is derived from the full local name by inserting whitespace at word junctures and lowercasing second and subsequent words.
+  * With few exceptions, the `rdfs:label` value is derived from the full local name by inserting whitespace at word junctures and lowercasing second and subsequent words.
+  * Annotation properties other than `rdfs:label` should end in a period.
-  * Include `dcterms:issued` and `dcterms:modified` assertions, with the same datetime value.
+  * Term definitions include `dcterms:issued` and `dcterms:modified` assertions, with the same datetime value.
 Datetime values are expressed in ISO-8601 format; e.g., "2017-04-22T01:30:00-04:00".
 * Modification of an existing term:
   * Update the `dcterms:modified` value.
   * Add a `skos:changeNote` describing the change, leaving a set of parentheses where the new version number will be filled in at release time; For example, "Fix rdfs:label ()".
 * Term deletion
   * Terms should be marked `owl:deprecated` rather than deleted.
-The CRM team will determine, based on the semantics of the change and whether the next release is a MAJOR, MINOR, or PATCH release, whether the term can be deleted rather than deprecated.
+The CRM team will determine, based on the semantics of the change and whether the next release is a `MAJOR`, `MINOR`, or `PATCH` release, whether the term can be deleted rather than deprecated.
   * Update the `dcterms:modified` value and add a `skos:changeNote` as for modified terms.